 The size of the objective lens on binoculars aids in the binoculars ability to gather light.
 The larger the lens the more light that is captured giving you a brighter image.

 The first number is always going to be the magnification.
-This will tell you how close the image will be when viewing thru the binocular.
-The second number is going to the width of the objective lens in MM.
+This will tell you how much closer (8x) the subject will appear when viewing thru the binocular.
+The second number is the diameter of the objective lens in millimeters.

 Since the prisms in the binocular overlaps closely, the objective lens and the oculars lens are aligned, the binoculars will be slimmer, more streamlined, less bulky and more rugged than a Porro-Prism binocular.

 When handled with care, your binoculars will provide years of trouble free service.
 Like any precision instrument your binocular should be given reasonable protection.

 1. If binoculars feature rubber "fold-down" eyecups, store them with the eyecups up.
 This avoids excessive stress and wear placed on the rubber eyecups in the down position.
 Twist-up and pop-up eyecups can be stored in either position.